KollerSAO/CheatSheet-Go/README.md

 - switch

 ### if
-These are used if you want to compere some variables
+These are used if you want to compare some variables
 ```go
 ///Normal if
 if x > 10 {